corneil/static-requirements/README.md

 }
 ```

+### Sample Code
+If you want to execute the samples:

+The following will build the core.
+`./gradlew :core:build`

+The following will compile the tests and should fail.
+`./gradlew :tests:build`
+Edit `core/src/main/resources/META-INF/services/javax.annotation.processing.Processor` and comment the annotation processor to ensure compilation.

 ### Use
 If anyone is interested in using this let me know by logging an issue or tweeting to me at [@corneil](https://twitter/corneil)